 For this reason, many people with stomach cancer do not receive a diagnosis until the disease is already advanced.

-Early stage symptoms of stomach cancer include:
+Early stage symptoms of stomach cancer may mimic other conditions such as stomach ulcers.
+They include:

 - a sensation of being very full during meals